ThreeMammals/Ocelot/docs/introduction/gettingstarted.rst

 ===============

-Ocelot is designed to work with .NET Core only and is currently built to netstandard2.0. `This <https://docs.microsoft.com/en-us/dotnet/articles/standard/library>`_ documentation may prove helpful when working out if Ocelot would be suitable for you.
+Ocelot is designed to work with .NET Core only and is currently built to target netcoreapp3.1.

 .NET Core 3.1
 ^^^^^^^^^^^^^

 **Install NuGet package**

 Install Ocelot and it's dependencies using nuget.
-You will need to create a netstandard2.0 project and bring the package into it.
 Then follow the Startup below and :doc:`../features/configuration` sections to get up and running.

    ``Install-Package Ocelot``